danomatika/ofxMidi/README.md

 #### Codeblocks (Win & Linux)

-* rename the \*.cbp and \*.workspace files
+* Rename the \*.cbp and \*.workspace files
-* open the workspace and readd the renamed project file by dragging it onto the project tree (it will complain about the missing project you renamed)
+* Open the workspace and readd the renamed project file by dragging it onto the project tree (it will complain about the missing project you renamed)
-* if you renamed the project *folder* make sure to set the project name to this folder name or C::B will not be able to run the binary:
+* If you renamed the project *folder* make sure to set the project name to this folder name or C::B will not be able to run the binary:
-	* right click on project in the tree (not the workspace)
+  - Right click on project in the tree (not the workspace)
-	* Properties...->Title
+  - Properties...->Title

 #### Visual Studio

-* rename the \*.sln, \*.vcxproj, & \*.vcxproj.filters files
+* Rename the \*.sln, \*.vcxproj, & \*.vcxproj.filters files
-* open the solution and delete the old project from the projects tree
+* Open the solution and delete the old project from the projects tree
-* go to File->Add->Existing Projects/Solutions and select the \*.vcxproj file
+* Go to File->Add->Existing Projects/Solutions and select the \*.vcxproj file
-* right click on the project in the projects tree and rename it
+* Right-click on the project in the projects tree and rename it

 Adding ofxMidi to an Existing Project
 -------------------------------------